emdelponte/epidemiobrasil/content/home/demo.md

 weight = 15  # Order that this section will appear.

 title = "VI EpidemioBrasil"
-subtitle = "Chapecó-SC, 2 a 3 setembro de 2020"
+subtitle = "Workshop Brasileiro de Epidemiologia de Doenças de Plantas<BR>Chapecó SC, 2 a 3 setembro de 2020"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.